 The Neart na Gaoithe offshore wind farm will be built out in a number of stages.
 Construction of onshore works will commence in 2019 at the earliest while offshore works will commence in 2020 at the earliest.

-In February 2015, Mainstream was awarded a Contract for Difference by the UK Government.
-Under the competitive tendering process, the wind farm receives an inflation-linked strike price for the electricity it produces for a period of fifteen years.
-The wind farm, which was awarded planning consent in October 2014, is expected to be generating electricity and fully commissioned by 2020.
+In February 2015 the project was awarded a Contract for Difference (CfD) by the Low Carbon Contracts Company.
+The CfD, which was awarded under a highly competitive tendering process, gives the wind farm an inflation-linked strike price for the electricity it produces for a period of fifteen years.
+NnG was one of only two offshore wind farms to succeed and win a CfD contract through this auction process in early 2015.